4383/governance/goals/proposed/remove-eventlet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As for libraries, the migration of services could be incremental.
-As long as the Openstack deliverables start releasing migrated sub modules
+As long as the OpenStack deliverables start releasing migrated sub modules
 operators would be able to start using them.

-As for the oslo.demo example, let's consider an hypothetical Openstack service
+As for the oslo.demo example, let's consider an hypothetical OpenStack service
 named ``supernova``.
 Migrating a service like ``supernova`` would mean:

 #.
 Upgrade the minimal version of Eventlet in ``requirements.txt`` file.